 Our compensation committee reviews and recommends policies relating to compensation and benefits of our officers and employees.
 The compensation committee reviews and recommends corporate goals and objectives relevant to compensation of our Chief Executive Officer and other executive officers, evaluates the performance of these officers in light of those goals and objectives and recommends to our board of directors the compensation of these officers based on such evaluations.
 The compensation committee also recommends to our board of directors the issuance of equity and other awards under our stock plans.
 The compensation committee will review and evaluate, at least annually, the performance of the compensation committee and its members, including compliance by the compensation committee with its charter.
-The current members of our compensation committee are Messrs.
-Behbahani, Jain and Slattery.
-We expect that after this offering, our compensation committee will be composed of Messrs. will serve as the chair of the committee.
-Our board of directors has determined that each of the members of the compensation committee will be independent under the applicable rules and regulations of the SEC and will be a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
-The compensation committee will operate under a written charter that satisfies the applicable standards of the SEC and .
+We expect that after this offering, our compensation committee will be composed of Messrs.
+Behbahani, Jain and Slattery and that Mr. Behbahani will serve as the chair of the committee.
+Our board of directors has determined that each of the members of the compensation committee will be independent under the applicable rules and regulations of the SEC and Nasdaq will be a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+The compensation committee will operate under a written charter that satisfies the applicable standards of the SEC and Nasdaq.